 Students are required to conduct all data analyses themselves.
 Statistical consultants may provide advice but may not analyze data for a student.
+Data collection by the student is not required for the dissertation.

 Oral Defense of the Dissertation

 The student must submit a final draft of the dissertation to each Dissertation Committee member usually one month before the oral defense.